ucsb-cs24/w25/labs/typo/README.md

 ### Percolation

-A min-heap has the property that every item is smaller than its children.
-So if you add or remove items from your heap,  you'll need to move them around to keep this property.
+A min-heap has the property that every child's score is greater than or equal to its parent's score.
+So if you add or remove items from your heap, you'll need to move them around to maintain this property.

 When you push an item onto the heap,  put it in the first available slot.
 Then, if its parent has a higher score, swap it with its parent.
 Keep doing this until